alberto-gglez/sFMLnake/README.md

 Snake clone made with SFML 2
 by Alberto García

-Arrow keys: Move the snake
+Controls:

-Space: Add piece of body (only on beta)
+Arrow keys: Move the snakeSpace: Add piece of body (only on beta)

 ToDo:
     - Sound and music